 Wang et al[82] showed an increased risk of COVID-19 infection in patients with a recent diagnosis of CLD.
 A multicentric retrospective study revealed that nearly one-fifth of hospitalized COVID-19 patients had CLD[82].
 However, the elevated aminotransferases on admission were higher in patients with CLD than those without CLD.
 On the contrary, during hospitalization, the aminotransferase level did not differ between patients with or without CLD.
 Iavarone et al[83] described the impact of SARS-CoV-2 infection on ALT levels in cirrhotic patients, revealing that acute liver injury was observed in almost 50% of patients with previously average ALT values.
-However, more data is necessary to clarify the impact of an ALT increase on the natural history of cirrhosis and COVID-19.
+However, more data are necessary to clarify the impact of an ALT increase on the natural history of cirrhosis and COVID-19.
 It has been described that CLD can negatively influence the clinical outcomes of patients with COVID-19[84,85].
-The overall mortality rate for COVID-19 is estimated at 0%-2% in these patients[86].
+The overall mortality rate of COVID-19 is estimated at 0%-2% in these patients[86].
 However, currently, there is no convincing evidence that patients with stable CLD without advanced fibrosis/cirrhosis, primary biliary cholangitis, or primary sclerosing cholangitis have increased susceptibility to severe COVID-19 infection[87].
 Contradictory data exist on the risk of developing severe illnesses of non-alcoholic fatty liver disease (NAFLD)[88].
 Patients with NAFLD often suffer from metabolic comorbidities such as diabetes, hypertension, and obesity and, for this reason, present an increased risk of a severe course of COVID-19[89].
 However, Sachdeva et al[90] affirmed that NAFLD might represent a predictor of severe COVID-19, even after adjusting to the presence of confounding factors.
 The risk of a worse prognosis of COVID-19 is directly related to the severity of the liver disease, and cirrhosis may appear independently associated with an increased risk of death in patients hospitalized with COVID-19[91].
 A large multinational cohort study determined that baseline liver disease severity is the primary determinant of SARS-CoV-2 infection outcome[92].
 This study resulted in a mortality of 32% in patients with cirrhosis compared to only 8% of those with CLD without cirrhosis.
 In addition, patients with CLD without cirrhosis appear to have a similar risk of SARS-CoV-2 infection-related mortality compared to patients without liver disease.
 Furthermore, since only 19% of cirrhosis patients’ mortality was related to liver complications, the leading cause of death remained COVID-19-related lung injury.
 Patients with cirrhosis may also have underlying complications such as hepato-pulmonary syndrome, porto-pulmonary hypertension, or hepatic hydrothorax, which can increase the risk of respiratory failure[93].
 On the contrary, a Korean cohort study showed no significant association between developing severe complications from COVID-19, including mortality, or the presence of liver cirrhosis[94].
-A possible explanation could be attributed to the different etiologies of cirrhosis the analyzed patients have had.
+A possible explanation could be attributed to the different etiologies of cirrhosis in the patients analyzed.
 In particular, chronic hepatitis B is responsible for more than 70% of cirrhosis cases in Korea[95], and NAFLD and alcoholic liver disease are the most common etiologies of liver cirrhosis in Europe and North America.
 Consequently, the different etiologies of cirrhosis may play a critical role in developing severe complications from COVID-19.
 For example, a United States multicentric study pointed out that, among patients with CLD, those with decompensated cirrhosis, alcohol-related liver disease, and hepatocellular carcinoma (HCC) were more vulnerable to adverse outcomes from COVID-19.
 These patients also had a higher risk for all-cause mortality from COVID-19[96] (Table 3).

 Drug-induced liver injury caused by COVID-19 treatment